 - walk the dog

-This spring, plan for one hour each day to walk to your favorite park, stomp through puddles, or help collect sap (practice balancing while walking from tree to tree).
+This fall, plan for one hour each day to walk to your favorite park, swish through fallen leaves, or collect colorful leaves to make a collage at home.
 Use your imagination to create new activities and memories!

 Playing with your Baby (newborn to 12 months old) - From birth, give your baby safe opportunities to move and expore.
 Babies love "floor time" where thay can reach, roll and crawl.
 Try not to keep him in his infant seat, crib or playpen for too long at one time.
 Play games like peek-a-boo and pat-a-cake.